9/19/14: Dragons and Schnitzel

 In typical Jordan and Jeff fashion, we’d visited everything we wanted to visit by noon and had even shopped around a bit, so we just decided to start drinking and get some schnitzel at a restaurant on the river.
 One thing we’d noticed: the people here are incredibly friendly.
 And selfless.
 A elderly man fell off his bike and a man from a nearby restaurant ran out with napkins for his scraped palms.
 A waiter dropped a saucer from his tray and passer-bys stopped to pick them up for him.
 We witnessed several of these instances.
 I just don’t see this that often in my day-to-day life.
 (Or in Zagreb.)
 People would be agitated that folks stopped midstream in a walking path or that they were being held up from reaching their destination.
 It was really quite refreshing.

 Have come back to the hotel for another afternoon nap.
+There really is so much to do in Slovenia, and I wish we had more time here.
 We’ll be traveling back to Zagreb early tomorrow to pick up a connection to Sarajevo.
 This will be an all-day event, unfortunately.
 After that, however, we’ll have a full day to relax and stroll Sarajevo’s Old Town before we fly home.

 9/20/14: A Real-Life Bosnian Pyramid

 Went to dinner on the river last night after our nap.
 I ordered the goulash and prayed for the best.
 Goulash whispers love songs to my Eastern European tummy, but releases some heavy-duty beef scent onto my favorite travel zip-up that’s impossible to get out without an official wash.
 Fingers crossed everything smells red-meat-free in the morrow.